Azure/azure-sdk-for-js/sdk/communication/communication-sms/README.md

 ## Send a 1:N SMS Message

 To send a SMS message, call the `send` function from the `SmsClient`.
 You need to pass in a `SmsSendRequest` object.
+You may also add pass in an options object to specify whether the delivery report should be enabled and set custom tags for the report.
 An array of `SmsSendResult` is returned.
 A `successful` flag is used to validate if each individual message was sent successfully.

 ```typescript